Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 - `!=` means "not equal to".

 ## Reflections
-I can now extract specific columns, filter by numbers, and filter text using patterns.
+I learned how to extract specific columns, filter by numbers, and filter text using patterns.

 # Week 1 – Day 2
 - [Lesson 4 – ORDER BY](https://sqlbolt.com/lesson/select_queries_order)